nlgranger/SeqTools/docs/tutorial.rst

 -------------

-For datasets with a second level of indirection such as an array of arrays or an array of iterables, one can use :func:`rrmap` and :func:`rimap` respectively.
+For datasets with a second level of indirection such as an array of arrays or an array of iterables, one can use :func:`rsmap` and :func:`rimap` respectively.

 To finally compute all the values from a sequence, :func:`eager_iter` provides